-What our Collective says about rest periods:
+What our Collective says about Rest Periods for EMS:

-10.05 Employees working on an emergency response/patient transport vehicle/aircraft or standby assignments are expected to take rest periods during their shift, as time permits, in accordance with Employer guidelines.
+10.05: Employees working on an emergency response/patient transport vehicle/aircraft or standby assignments are expected to take rest periods during their shift, as time permits, in accordance with Employer guidelines.
 The Employer guidelines shall not conflict with Employment Standards.

 Where such an Employee has not received a rest period following five (5) continuous hours of work they may contact their responsible on duty supervisor to make arrangements for a rest period.
 Requests will not be unreasonably denied except where an accident occurs, urgent work is necessary, or other unforeseeable or unpreventable circumstances occur, or it is not reasonable for the Employee to take a rest period.
 Rest periods taken in accordance with this clause are paid at the Basic Rate of Pay.